Hhbecker/CoogleEngine/README.md

 -valgrind
 -C file I/O
 -

+Use GDB to find the last memory leaks

 If you're actually going to make a big c project int he future you need to use valgrind as you go along instead of waiting till the end